 The ammonium ion, on the other hand, does not have any empty orbitals to draw electrons.
 As a result, ammonium ions are not considered electrophiles.

-In the presence of superacids, super-electrophiles are characterized as cationic electrophilic reagents with greatly enhanced reactivities.
+In the presence of superacids, super-electrophiles are characterised as cationic electrophilic reagents with greatly enhanced reactivities.
 George A. Olah was the first to identify these compounds.
 By proto-solvation of a cationic electrophile, super-electrophiles form as a doubly electron-deficient super-electrophile.
 When mixed with hydrofluoric acid, a mixture of acetic acid and boron trifluoride can extract a hydride ion from isobutane through the formation of a superacid from BF3 and HF, as Olah discovered.
-The [CH3CO2H3]2+ dication is the responsible reactive intermediate.
+The [CH3CO2H3]2+ dictation is the responsible reactive intermediate.